our LEGS sign in the Pollinator Path Garden

 At the end of April, we did a preliminary clean up to prune some of the damaged branches on our fruit trees and smaller shrubs, clear the space of garbage, and make sure the pollinators still had ground cover and some stalk cover to stay safe and warm until the temperature rose.

-Worker bees in our JULIE in our Pollinator Path Garden, clearning spring debris and setting the paths
+Worker bees in our Pollinator Path Garden, clearning spring debris and setting the paths

 Spring Clean up in the Pollinator Path Garden!
 You know you want to join us – sign up here